stuccopotamus/NBA-shot-evolution/README.md

 ## Assumptions and Caveats
 - Seasons 2011–12, 2019–20, 2021–22 had fewer games due to lockout and COVID-19
-- Lacking player ids and advanced play-by-play data
+- Lacking player IDs and advanced play-by-play data

 ## Summary
 This study only provides a snapshot to the last 20 years of NBA, focusing mainly on the shot types.
 The 3-point revolution is not looking to slow down soon and statistics are playing a big role in this, reshaping the plays, the players, and tactics of modern basketball.

 For a more comprehensive read on the subject [this article](https://www.nba.com/news/3-point-era-nba-75) inspired the project.